Theodore G. Bilbo: Second governorship

-Firing the professors
+He proposed relocating the University of Mississippi from Oxford to Jackson; although the idea went nowhere.
 In 1930, Bilbo convened a meeting of the State Board of Universities and Colleges to approve his plans to dismiss 179 faculty members.
 Appearing before reporters after the meeting, he announced, "Boys, we've just hung up a new record.
 We've bounced three college presidents and made three new ones in the record time of two hours.
 And that's just the beginning of what's going to happen."
 The presidents of the University of Mississippi ("Ole Miss"), Mississippi A&M (later Mississippi State University), and the Mississippi State College for Women were all fired and replaced, respectively, by a realtor, a press agent, and a recent B.A. degree-recipient.
 The Dean of the Medical School at Ole Miss was replaced by "a man who once had a course in dentistry."
 The Association of American Universities and the Southern Association of Colleges and Secondary Schools then suspended recognition of degrees from all four of Mississippi's state colleges.
 The American Medical Association voted to cancel the state's college of medicine accreditation.

-The American Association of University Professors (AAUP), meeting in Cleveland, passed a resolution that the remaining Mississippi professors would "be regarded as retired members of the profession" after finding that their dismissals had been made "for political considerations and without concern for the welfare of the students."
+The American Association of University Professors (AAUP), meeting in Cleveland, passed a resolution that the remaining Mississippi professors would "be regarded as retired members of the profession" after finding that their dismissals had been made "for political considerations and without concern for the welfare of the students.
 During the crisis, Bilbo was burned in effigy by students at Ole Miss, but he was unconcerned about the state's image.
-He made national headlines by giving an interview while "sitting in a tub of hot water, soap in one hand, washrag in the other, and a cigar in his mouth."
-The lack of recognition continued until "satisfactory evidence of improved conditions" was provided to the AAUP and the other institutions in 1932.
+The crisis was ended when "satisfactory evidence of improved conditions" was provided to the AAUP and the other institutions in 1932.

 In his final year of office, Bilbo and the legislature were at a stalemate when he refused to sign their tax bills, and the legislature refused to approve them.
 At the end of his term, the State of Mississippi was effectively bankrupt.
 The state treasury had only $1,326.57 in its coffers, and the state was $11.5 million in debt.

 Bilbo, whose actions had halted U.S. Department of Agriculture funding of the agricultural school at Mississippi State, was hired as a "consultant on public relations" for the USDA for a short time.
 He clipped newspaper articles for a high salary, a reward from Senator Pat Harrison for Bilbo's campaign support.
 Pundits dubbed him the "Pastemaster General."
 Soon, Bilbo made plans to run for the U.S. Senate seat held by Hubert Stephens.